kasper-piskorski/docs/pages/documentation/4-migration/SQL-migration.md

 ```

 ## Where Next?
 You can find further documentation about migration in our API reference documentation (which is in the `docs` directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).
+Examples of SQL migration are also available from [here](../examples/SQL-migration.html).

 {% include links.html %}